BDC Hamburger Icon

 Liability insurance covers your business’s legal responsibility to prevent physical or financial harm or damage to others.
 Several types of policies are tailored to specific liability risks.
 Here are some examples:

-• General liability insurance: You’d secure general liability insurance to cover incidents like a customer slipping and falling in your retail outlet.
+• General liability insurance: The most common types of risks are covered by general liability insurance, which is often called slip and fall coverage because it can help cover incidents like a customer slipping and falling in your retail outlet.
 This insurance could help cover medical expenses and legal costs if the injured person decides to file a lawsuit.

 • Product liability insurance: Product liability insurance is advisable if you manufacture products you sell to others.
 For example, say you manufacture and sell a skin cream that triggers a severe allergic reaction in a customer.
 Product liability insurance would cover this claim’s legal fees and compensation costs.